LapTQ/hello-cpp/summaries/behind-the-scene.md

 ## Shallow copy and deep copy

 * The default copy constructor and default assignment operators use **shallow copy**.
-When classes are simple, this works very well. ⚠️ However, if it handle dynamically allocated memory, shallow copy just copies the address of the pointer:
+When classes are simple, this works very well. ⚠️ However, if it handles dynamically allocated memory, shallow copy just copies the address of the pointer:
     ```C++
     class MyString
     {